AdamRatcliffe-TomTom/speech-to-text-pcf/README.md

 # A speech to text component for Power Apps

-A speech to text component that uses the browser's [SpeechRecognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) API.
+A speech to text component that uses [Microsoft Cognitive Services Speech SDK](https://github.com/Microsoft/cognitive-services-speech-sdk-js).

 > [!IMPORTANT]
 > Turning off "Scale to fit" in your app settings is recommended for this component.

 ## Development